Published in The Best Ten-Minute Plays, 2011 (Smith & Kraus)

 Chosen: a monologue from this play was published in Best Women's Monologues of 2019 (Smith & Kraus)

-Chosen: another monologue from this play will be published in 100 Monologues from New Plays: Women (Applause Theatre & Cinema Books, Fall 2019)
+Chosen: another monologue from this play was published in The Best Women's Monologues from New Plays: 2019 (Applause Theatre & Cinema Books)

 What happens when you find your life writing itself into a script?
 Five stage actresses, all over sixty, get the last chance of their careers.
 But when they show up for a private reading of the play with the author, something strange happens: the author is absent and the script starts to change – things the actresses say to each other end up as lines their characters say in the play.
 Spooked but intrigued, the five follow this mystery, but the more they do the more they must reveal about themselves, putting not only their careers but their lives on the line.